 The track has a medium difficulty level, not too easy, not too demanding.
-There are a few uphill areas that can be more demanding for a beginner, but there are as well many downhill areas and flat terrain.
-Cycling is mainly done on pavement, on national roads, but the traffic is not too heavy.
+There are some uphill areas that can be relatively demanding for a beginner.
+But there are as well many downhill areas and flat terrain.
+Cycling is mainly done on pavement and national roads but the traffic is not too heavy.
 At some point, there is also a country road which is amazing, following forests and glades, meadows, small local villages, all surrounded by a deep tranquility.

 Zărnești – DN 73A (national road) – Poiana Mărului – DJ 106B – Paltin – Holbav – Vulcan – Cristian – E 574 – Brașov

 Time: 5-6 hours

 Equipment: helmet (mandatory), rainwear, first-layer, wind-stopper, bike gloves, bike pump + spare wheel room, water, energy food, ultrasound device against aggressive dogs

 The track starts from Zărnești and goes to Poiana Mărului following the national road DN 73A.
 If you are coming from Piatra Craiului or the Railway station (as I marked on the map), you would have to turn left towards Poiana Mărului, following Ciucaș Street.
 For a better reference, there should be a Lidl supermarket on the left hand side.
 If you are coming from Râșnov, on str.
 Mare you should take left at some point, when you see the indicators for Poiana Mărului.

 Despite the fact it was July when we did our journey, we had quite a chilly and windy weather.
 So, you should have with you a first layer, a wind-stopper and some rain wear.

 That was Piatra Craiului when we said “good bye”… With its head a little bit in the clouds. 🙂